How regular time off can prevent burnout

 When you're burnt out or on the verge of it, taking time off creates the space to complete the stress cycle and alleviate symptoms.
 Bringing your body back into a state of calm after a stressful period is key to preventing burnout.

 How to prepare for regular time off to prevent burnout

 During your time off work, you'll want to completely disconnect from anything that remotely reminds you of your job description.
 That calls for processes that make taking regular time off easier and doesn't shift the pressure onto your colleagues like a work version of Hot Potato.

 When employers set these measures at an organisational level, it's even better!
 Doing so normalises taking time off work, enshrines intention into policy, and creates healthier and more productive teams.

 This one's a no brainer: mark your time-off on your calendar so that your colleagues know well in advance.
 We'd also recommend setting up an auto-decline meetings trigger so that, in case you get meeting invites during your time off, they're declined automatically.
 Project plans stay safe, and so do time-off plans.
 Win!

 Have someone on your team with overlapping responsibilities?
 Ask them if they'll be able to take over your share of work.
 In return, do the same for them when they take time off.
 Doing this reduces pressure on the team and creates a backup system that ensures work stays on track.
 After all, work and wellbeing are equal priorities, so neither should be neglected!

 Make regular time off a part of organisational culture

-It can be daunting to be the only one taking regular breaks, especially if you’re wary of being judged.
+It can be daunting to be the only one taking regular time off, especially if you're wary of being judged.
 Managers and higher-ups can easily remedy this by making regular time off a part of organisational culture.